-Average

-R Interest Income

-(Dollars in thousands) In vestment Recognized
+(Dollars in thousands) verage ecorded estment Interest Income Recognized

+2022:

+With no related allowance recorded:

+One- to four-family residential mortgages \$ 2,776 \$ 24

+Home equity loans and lines of credit 17

+Consumer loans 6

+Total \$ 2,799 \$ 24

 2021:

 With no related allowance recorded:

 One- to four-family residential mortgages \$ 3,888 \$ 36

 Home equity loans and lines of credit 21

 Total \$ 3,909 \$ 36

-2020:

-With no related allowance recorded:

-One- to four-family residential mortgages \$ 5,012 \$ 33

-Home equity loans and lines of credit 24

-Total \$ 5,036 \$ 33

-There were no loans individually evaluated for impairment with a related allowance for loan loss as of December 31, 2021 or 2020.
+There were no loans individually evaluated for impairment with a related allowance for loan loss as of December 31, 2022 or 2021.
 Loans individually evaluated for impairment do not have an allocated allowance for loan loss because they are written down to fair value at the time of impairment.
 An impaired loan would also not have an allocated allowance if the value of the property securing the loan, less the cost to sell the property, is greater than the loan balance.